wqferr/lua-vectorize/doc/ode.md

 single-elment `vector`.
 The parameter `h` determines the time step size of the method.

+All build-in integration methods use in-place operations, which means the reference to their states remains the same across iterations.
+If you need to store a state for later, you need to use `saved = solver.state:dup()` to preserve `saved` despite `solver.state` changing.

 ### `ode.euler(f: diff_f, x0: vector | number, h: number): solver`

 This method evaluates `f` **once** per iteration step.